noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	- pattern implementation
 		- define a function (i.e. listener) which understands the pattern contract
 		- register the function (i.e. listener|handler) on the javascript object which will emit the event via `addEventListener` function
+			- e.g. a dom element, document, window, or ANY object that supports
 	- pattern best practices
 		- dont register event handlers until the `document` emits `DOMContentLoaded`